wcDogg/synology/docker.md

 docker ps
 ```

-## About Docker Network
+## About Docker nas_network

 * The purpose of this network is to avoid port conflicts between the NAS and Docker containers.
 * All Docker containers are added to this network.
 * Each container is given a static IP on this network via its `docker-compose.yml`.
-* This way, containers that need to communicate with each other - ie Pi-hole and Unbound - don't need a macvlan or bridge.
+* Containers that need to communicate with each other - ie Pi-hole and Unbound - do NOT need a macvlan or bridge.
-* Containers can be access directly by clients on the network without NAT translation or port forwarding - ie, Pi-hole can be reached directly at [TODO]

 **IMPORTANT** All Docker compose files assume this exact network.
 See [Network Reference: Docker nas_network](network.md) for a running list of containers in this project.

+## Create nas_network

 ```bash
 # Create Network